mrKappa27/aws-bootcamp-cruddur-2023/journal/week8.md

 - Completed the todolist

 Interesting week, especially what we did on rendering with Cloudfront and the main challenge has been tinkering with Ruby + presigned URLs, these URLs tend to be tricky sometimes, and working with the frontend is quite challenging because there are a lot of things to care about.
+Finally, the real challenge was to grok CORS, this week pushed me in going deeper about this topic.

 ## New Directory